★ 4 min read

 Tomato Pomace used in pet food products is not a source of lycopene.
 Tomato pomace is made from the waste and effluent (by-products), left over from processing tomatoes for other purposes.
 The pomace goes through two intense processing procedures that destroy any remaining nutritional value.
 The tomato pomace used in pet food is derived from tomatoes grown using a wide-range of synthetic-chemical herbicides, pesticides and fertilizers.
 The toxic residue remains in the pomace after processing.
 Read more about the issues with tomato pomace in pet food here.

-Summary List of Lycopene Fruit and Vegetables for Dogs
+.3 Summary List - The Best Lycopene Rich Fruit and Vegetables for Dogs

 Richest sources: